Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-22/day-2/lecture-materials/start-a-django-app-using-docker.md

 ## Docker

-We will be using [**Docker**](https://www.docker.com/) to simply the Django development process, but not much else.
-Docker is useful for ensuring that we are building and running our applications in identical environments - this eliminates discrepancies between the different system configurations and will ensure that our Python/Postgres installations are consistent between our machines.
+We will be using [**Docker**](https://www.docker.com/) to simplify the Django development process.

+Docker is useful for ensuring that we are building and running our applications in identical environments; this eliminates discrepancies between the different system configurations and will ensure that our Python/Postgres installations are consistent between our machines.

 The instructions below follow the guide available [here](https://docs.docker.com/samples/django/) very closely.
 If you want to dive in deeper and learn more about Docker, their [**extremely well-written docs**](https://docs.docker.com/get-started/) and [**this video**](https://www.youtube.com/watch?v=gAkwW2tuIqE) are great places to begin!